-The project Augmented Deliberative Democracy (ADD-up): Enhancing Large-scale Public Arbitrations in Real Time is funded 04/2017 – 03/2021 by the Volkswagen Foundation.
+The project Augmented Deliberative Democracy (ADD-up): Enhancing Large-scale Public Arbitrations in Real Time was funded 04/2017 – 12/2021 by the Volkswagen Foundation.
 ADD-up promotes interdisciplinary research in the field of computational social science.
-Principal investigators are Dr. Annette Hautli-Janisz (General and Computational Linguistics), Dr. Brian Plüss (Argumentation Mining and Visualization), and Dr. Valentin Gold (Political Science).
+Principal investigators are Prof. Dr. Annette Hautli-Janisz (General and Computational Linguistics), Dr. Brian Plüss (Argumentation Mining and Visualization), and Dr. Valentin Gold (Political Science).

-In collaborative work with VALIDA, we have set up a first prototype for streaming communications in real-time.
-Some of our current ideas and potentials are demonstrated (in German) at https://tvduell.valentingold.de.
+Previously, we have published a prototype in collaborative work with VALIDA, see the video on Youtube: https://youtu.be/LhoLLcE9Vlw.
+Some of our ideas and potentials are demonstrated (in German) at https://tvduell.valentingold.de.

 The VisArgue project was an interdisciplinary collaboration of political science, linguistics and information science at the University of Konstanz (principal investigators: Prof. Miriam Butt, PhD, Prof. Dr. Katharina Holzinger and Prof. Dr. Daniel Keim), funded by the eHumanities initiative of the German Federal Ministry of Education and Research (BMBF) from 2012 to 2016.
 Its main goal was the development of an automated measurement tool for the quality of deliberative communication in political discourse.